van15h/resilient_istio/README.md

 + to use k8s docker locally. images will be built direct in minikube VM.
     run: `eval $(minikube docker-env -p airport)`

++ to get minikube ip and port as environment variable run: `./generate_minikube_url.sh`

 + build docker containers locally. run: `./build_containers.sh`

 + use `Makefile` to deploy app